 The minimum age to play in the D-League is 18, unlike the NBA, which requires players to be 19 years old and one year out of high school in order to sign an NBA contract or be eligible for the draft.
 There is no maximum age and a recent trend has seen NBA veterans attempt to return to the NBA via the D-League.

 What is the NBA D-League's role in relation to social responsibility?

 The D-League Cares initiative demonstrates the commitment of the league, its teams, and its players in addressing important social issues by emphasizing health-related causes and educational, youth, and family development.
 The best opportunity for the NBA D-League to build ties within communities is to become an active member, which the league continues to do through various year-round programs.
-This past season, NBA D-League Cares performed nearly 300 reading-related programs and activities, including Welcome Back to School Events, Read to Achieve Day and monthly Reading Timeouts.
+For example, NBA D-League Cares performs roughly 300 reading-related programs and activities each season, including Welcome Back to School Events, Read to Achieve Day and monthly Reading Timeouts.

 How does the NBA D-League develop its players off of the basketball court?

 The NBA D-League Player Development Department has the role of promoting personal, professional and social development of D-League players.
 Players participate in comprehensive educational programming and services to maximize their potential.
 These programs and services include seminars regarding off-court professional development, college degree completion, and life skills programs such as the Summer Apprenticeship Program (SAP).
 Players may also participate in a one-on-one Mentor Program, which matches accomplished NBA players with NBA D-League players who share similar career goals and aspirations.